 The third sub-dial, at 9 o’clock, is for the sub-subsidiary seconds and the pair of centrally located seconds hands perform the split-seconds function.

-Together with white colored Arabic numerals and luminous diamonds-shaped hands, the trim provides a higher degree of legibility.
+Together with white colored Arabic numerals and luminous diamond-shaped hands, the trim provides a higher degree of legibility.

-As to the accuracy, the normally working movement is known to lose or gain some 30 seconds per week, so using this watch in day-to-day life may also be quite comfortable.
+As to the accuracy, the normal working movement is known to lose or gain some 30 seconds per week, so using this watch in day-to-day life may also be quite comfortable.

 Be warned, though!
 Measuring impressive 46 millimeters in diameters and almost 18 millimeters in height, the watch will look really huge on just about any hand, especially, if your name is Tom Cruise.

 UPDATE: If you are really serious about getting this watch, keep in mind that there are numerous reports from actual owners (even on IWC’s own site) about an extreme fragility of the case.
 In some, err, cases, the case may crack if the watch slips from your hands and hits a ceramic tile or some other hard surface.
 Be warned!